Phil Coe: Post-war

-After the war, Coe drifted through Texas, becoming friends with gunfighter Bill Longley, and learning to gamble from gunman Ben Thompson, whom he had served with in Mexico.
+After the war, Coe drifted through Texas, becoming friends with gunfighter Bill Longley, and learning to gamble from gunman Ben Thompson, with whom he had served in Mexico.
 He then settled in Salina, Kansas, where he became a saloon owner and talented gambler.
 In May 1871, Coe became Ben Thompson's business partner in Abilene, managing the popular Bull's Head Saloon.
-They decorated it with a large symbol of masculinity which offended the citizens of Abilene.
+They outraged the townspeople of Abilene by painting a bull, complete with an erection on the outside wall of his tavern.
 He got to know many of the Old West's leading figures, including John Wesley Hardin and Abilene's town marshal, Wild Bill Hickok.

 Coe took an immediate dislike to Hickok, while Ben Thompson usually got along with him, the men respecting each other's reputation as a gunfighter.
 Coe and Hickok had words on several occasions.
 Once, Coe was bragging about his marksmanship, claiming he could "kill a crow on the wing".
 Hickok allegedly remarked, "Did the crow have a pistol?
 Was he shooting back?
 I will be."
 That only increased their enmity even more.

 On October 5, 1871, Hickok stood off a crowd alone following a street brawl.
 Phil Coe was in the crowd and shot twice at Hickok, missing him both times.
 Hickok fired back, seriously wounding Coe.
 However, Hickok also mistakenly shot and killed his deputy, Mike Williams, who was running to his aid.
 Williams was due to return to Kansas City that night.
 This fatal accident haunted Hickok for the rest of his life.

 Phil Coe lingered for several days, before dying on October 9, 1871.
 He would be Hickok's last known killing.
 Coe's body was taken to Brenham, Texas, where he had relatives.
 He was buried there in Prairie Lea Cemetery.